 All applicants must be in good standing and eligible to return to their current law school.
-To be considered for admission, transfer applicants are required to have earned a minimum of one semester's grades at an ABA- or state-approved law school.
+To be considered for admission, transfer applicants should receive two semesters of grades at an ABA- or state-approved law school.

 - Application Fee of $55;

 - Statement explaining the reason for requesting to transfer;

 - JD CAS report (Stetson University College of Law will request a copy from LSAC);

 - Official transcript from the law school previously attended; and

 - Documentation from the Dean, Associate Dean, or Registrar of the applicant's previous law school confirming the applicant's current standing and law school rank.

 The deadline for fall transfer applications is July 15; the deadline for spring transfer applications is January 3.
 All files must be completed by the deadline in order to be considered.
 However, please feel free to submit your application in advance of the deadline.
 Files are reviewed on a rolling basis.

 Stetson University College of Law will consider the applicant's academic achievement at the previous law school, the reason for requesting to transfer, the applicant's undergraduate grades, the LSAT score(s), and available space at the College of Law, and may consider other relevant factors.
 Any existing disciplinary records will also be part of the evaluation process.

 We typically accept a limited number of qualified transfer applicants.
 The College of Law may accept up to 38 credits from an ABA-accredited U.S. law school or 29 credits from a state-approved law school.
 The number of credits that will transfer to Stetson University College of Law may not match the number of actual credits received at the previous law school.
 The decision on transfer credits is made by the Associate Dean of Academics.
 For more detail, see our Transfer Credit Policy (PDF).